 Wings (1927) Director: William A. Wellman

 Wings is an undeniable film.
 It was the first to ever receive an Academy Award for Best Picture (1929), though in my opinion this honor should have truly been bestowed upon F.W.
 Murnau’s Sunrise.
 The grandeur of Wings exists in its lengthy high-flying aerial acrobatic scenes with impressive camera angles and extraordinary stunts.
-Wings is memorable for launching a number of Hollywood careers, like Gary Cooper, and for cementing Clara Bow as the “It Girl.”
-I can imagine Wings dazzling early 20th century audiences by bringing them closer to direct-experience with the “Great War.”
+Wings is memorable for launching a number of Hollywood careers, including Gary Cooper’s acting career, and for cementing Clara Bow as the “It Girl.”
+I can only imagine how the death-defying stunts in Wings might have dazzled early 20th century audiences by bringing them closer to a direct-experience with the “Great War.”
+In watching Wings for the first time I was utterly struck by the extraordinary technical achievements, with tracking shots, long panning angles, and high-flying cinematography showing planes soaring in all manner of ways.

-At the first Academy Awards presentation, the first award for Best Picture, given to Wings, was presented by Douglas Fairbanks (then head of the Academy) directly to Clara Bow on behalf of the film’s producers.
-Wings was also the only silent film to win Best Picture from the Academy before 2011’s The Artist (awarded in 2012).
+At the first Academy Awards presentation in 1929, the emcee Douglas Fairbanks handed the first award for Best Picture directly to Clara Bow who accepted on behalf of Wings.
+By all accounts it was a more simple ceremony than the extravaganzas we have become accustomed to these days.
+Wings was the only silent film to win Best Picture from the Academy prior to 2011’s The Artist (awarded in 2012), however Wings remains the only film from the true silent era to claim the top award.
 Hundreds of extras were involved in the shooting of Wings and they were supervised by experienced military officers, along with over 300 U.S. Air Corps pilots and planes for the spectacular aerial scenes.
 The film stars Clara Bow, Hollywood’s biggest star at the time.
 She was apparently unhappy with her role in the film, calling it a “man’s picture and I’m just the whipped cream on top of the pie.”
 The film also stars Charles “Buddy” Rogers, Richard Arlen, and a young Gary Cooper (Cooper launched his career from the small role in Wings).
 Both Rogers and Arlen completed all of the stunts themselves.
-Arlen served in World War I but Rogers did not and consequently he had to undergo flight training for the film.
-Despite the death-defying stunts only two incidents occurred on set, one of which was the fatal crash of a U.S. Army Air Corps pilot.
-Also during filming, Gary Cooper began a tumultuous affair with Clara Bow, despite her recent engagement to Victor Fleming.
+Arlen had served in World War I but Rogers did not and consequently he had to undergo flight training for the film.
+Despite the radical stunts during filming only two incidents occurred on set, one of which was the fatal crash of a U.S. Army Air Corps pilot.
+Also during filming, Gary Cooper began a tumultuous and public affair with Clara Bow, despite her recent engagement to Victor Fleming.
+At the time Clara Bow was one of the most popular Hollywood actresses in the world -and one of the priciest Paramount actresses- though her life was an extraordinarily tragic.
+Wings proved to be one of her last great movies before she retired from filmmaking in the early 1930s in order to settle down with her husband as a Nevada rancher.

 The film follows the intertwined rivalry of Jack Powell (Buddy Rogers) and David Armstrong (Richard Arlen) as they join the American Air Force during World war I. At the outset the film is dedicated to “those young warriors of the sky whose wings are folded about them forever.”
 Both Jack and David are madly in love with a pretty girl named Sylvia Lewis, but a close friend and girl next door, Mary Preston (Clara Bow) is tragically in love with an oblivious Jack.
 Together, they come up with a name for Jack’s car he built called the “shooting star” after Mary draws a star on it.
 At the outbreak of World War I, both men enlist in the ‘Air Service’ and Jack visits Sylvia who offers the gift of her picture for Jack to carry with him in the war, but secretly, her heart belongs to David.